xriss/fun64/readme.md

 https://xriss.github.io/fun64

-Be sure to clone with submodules as the engine binaries live in a permanently orphaned branch.
-The recomended way to do this is like so...
+Be sure to use git-pull to get latest gamecake binaries into the exe directory

 	git clone https://github.com/xriss/fun64.git
 	cd fun64